jfrolich/authorize/README.md

     # )

-    rule "authorize super admins for everything", _, actor do if actor.super_admin?, do: :ok, else: :undecided
+    rule "authorize super admins for everything", _, actor do if actor.super_admin?, do: :ok, else: :next
     end

-    # An :unauthorized response will stop the chain, as will an :ok response.
+    # An :error response will stop the chain, as will an :ok response.
-    # When returning :undecided it will evaluate the next rule.
+    # When returning :next it will evaluate the next rule.
     rule [:read], "only admins can read invisible items", struct_or_changeset, actor do item = get_struct(struct_or_changeset)
       cond do
         item.invisible? and actor.admin? -> :ok
-        item.invisible? -> :unauthorized
+        item.invisible? -> :error
-        :else -> :undecided
+        :else -> :next
       end
     end